joridho/INF205-Paths-in-labelled-graphs/README.md

 Folder containing the code for creating the graph and finding valid paths to use in comparing-paths

 ##### graph-benchmark.cpp
-Creates a graph which is written into file $kb.dat$ and the partitions p and , which are written into $query.dat$ file.
+Creates a graph which is written into file $kb.dat$ and the partitions p and q, which are written into $query.dat$ file.

 ##### run-graph.cpp, graph.cpp and query.cpp
-- Implements the files kb.dat and query.dat to find the paths in the graph.
+run-graph.spp reads the files kb.dat and query.dat and uses graph.cpp and query.cpp to find the paths in the graph.
+The paths is written to results.dat.
-- Shows the paths in results.dat file.

 ##### time-run-graph.cpp
-- Implements graph-benchmark.cpp and run-graph.cpp
-- Tests the efficiency of the file run-graph.cpp
+time-run-graph.cpp creates kbt.dat and queryt.dat with different input.
+Then it uses these files to take the time it takes to run comparing-paths.cpp.
+It is tested several times and written to a file.

 #### threading_pkg